John Stopford Challener: Career

 Challener was also politically active.
 He was the founding secretary of the Doncaster Labour Representation Committee (LRC), although he decided against advocating that the RCA affiliate to the national LRC.
 He stood for Doncaster Council in 1903 and 1904, although he was not elected, and he was also prominent on Doncaster Trades Council.

+Accusations of theft and death

 By 1905, issues with the RCA's finances had emerged.
 The union's 1905 conference supported a motion criticising Challener for financial mismanagement, although it also supported a motion of confidence in his overall leadership.
 However, further investigation revealed that the financial issues were due to theft rather than incompetence - he was ultimately revealed to have stolen £380.
 His mental health declined, and he travelled to Paris in 1906, where he shot himself.